pratyakshm/WinRice/README.md

 ***

 ## OS Builds supported
-CleanWin is tested and supported on Windows 10 21H1, and Windows 10 20H2.
+CleanWin supports the two latest Windows 10 feature updates (20H2 and 21H1), and Windows 11 (experimental).
-CleanWin has experimental support for Windows 11.
+Its tested on the latest Windows 10 feature update (Windows 10 21H1 at the time of writing this) and the latest Windows 11 build in Dev channel.

 ## Known issues
 I'm tracking currently known issues [here](https://github.com/pratyakshm/CleanWin/issues/16).